Dik131/Dik131/README.md

 ## [Dmitrii Ivanov :suspect:](https://ivanovdk-bc.netlify.app/)

-Hello!
-My name is **Dmitrii**.
+Hello, world!
 I work as a **Technical Support Specialist** and **JavaScript/TypeScript developer**, with a broad background in IT, system administration, DevOps, and internal development.
 My passion lies in creating and improving interfaces of all kinds — from embedded web menus on microcontrollers to full‑scale web applications.

 I build **desktop apps with Electron, mobile apps with Expo/React Native**, and explore diverse front‑end ecosystems including **React, Vue, htmx, and Next.js**.
 On the documentation side, I have extensive experience with **Vitepress, Fumadocs, Docusaurus, Docsify, markdown‑it**, and more.
 I also maintain and update company websites on WordPress.